ClevelandHenry22/Unencrypted-login-test/README.md

 -Uses no HTTPS

-This is intentionally vulnerable for cybersecurity learning, specifically in:
+**This is intentionally vulnerable for cybersecurity learning, specifically in**:

 -Packet sniffing